saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 change time metadata when appropriated, succeed when they should, etc.
 It's particularly useful to test file systems, and mainly used to this effect.

-In fact, it was originally written to validate the ZFS port to FreeBSD, but it now supports multiple operating systems and file systems, while still primarily used by the FreeBSD project to test against UFS and ZFS file systems.
+In fact, it was originally written by Pawel Jakub Dawidek to validate the ZFS port to FreeBSD, but it now supports multiple operating systems and file systems, while still primarily used by the FreeBSD project to test against UFS and ZFS file systems.

-Its tests are written in Shell script and relies on the TAP protocol to be executed, with a C component to use syscalls from shell script, which we are going to see more in detail in the next section.
+Its tests are written in Shell script and relies on the TAP protocol to be executed, with a C component to use syscalls from shell script, which we are going to see in more detail in the next section.

 {% tip() %}
 [TAP](https://testanything.org/) is a simple protocol for test reports.